shtosti/mt-exercise-4/README.md

     ./scripts/train.sh

 The training process can be interrupted at any time, and the best checkpoint will always be saved.
 It is also possible to continue training from there later on.

+# Evaluation steps

+The log files are manually added to this directory:

+    mt-exercise-4/perplexities/

+Run this program to extract and inspect the perplexities score per log file:

+    mt-exercise-4/perplexities/extract_ppl.py

+Or run this program to extract perplexities from all log files and output a table and a line plot:

+    mt-exercise-4/perplexities/create_table.py